VelrinBlack/czarogrod-frontend/README.md

-This project was created by Mateusz and Bartosz Wleciał.
+This project was created by Bartosz Wleciał.

-## To run it, type:
+## To run, type:

 1. npm install
 2. npm start